|

 world.
 Deficiency symptoms include poor growth, megaloblastic anemia, and other

 blood disorders, as well as gastrointestinal tract disturbances.
+The main consequence of a deficiency of

 folate is a change in nuclear morphology.
 These nuclear alterations are termed